AdamSmasherDerby/CRG-To-Statsbook/README.md

     * Add compatibility with CRG 4.1.1 and up
 * 2.4.1 - October 17, 2021
     * Fix issue resulting from CRG reording save file.
+* 2.4.2 - September 11, 2021
+    * Will now throw an explicit error when fed a statsbook file from CRG 5.0.0 and up.